LukePappa/myOS/Ourism.md

 Theories, doctrines, and philosophies fall short of the truth, which is itself beyond words.

-The path to realizing the truth is instead adherence to the meditative instruction: "Be."
+The truth may instead be found within the present moment.